jowr/ExternalMedia/README_compilation.md

 - Start C:\OMDev\tools\msys\msys.bat (You should get a command window pop up that looks like the emulation of a unix prompt - because it is)
 - $ mount d:/Path_to_your_ExternalMediaLibrary_working_copy /ExternalMediaLibrary
-- $ cd /ExternalMediaLibrary/Projects
+- $ cd /ExternalMediaLibrary/
+- $ cmake -B build -S Projects -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release
-- $ ./BuildLib-OMC-gcc.sh
+- $ cmake --build build --target install

-This will build the static gcc library and copy it and the externalmedia.h header files in the Resource directories of the Modelica packages, so it can be used right away by just loading the Modelica package in OMC
+This will build the static gcc library and copy it and the externalmedia.h header files in the Resource directories of the Modelica packages, so it can be used right away by just loading the Modelica package in OMC.

-## For Dymola users on Linux systems

-This procedure has not been tested with OpenModelica.
-Please report any errors in order to help us to improve the Linux support of ExternalMedia.

-Please compile the source code using the `makefile-linux` from the console:
-- Go to the `Projects` directory: `cd Projects`
-- Compile the files: `make -f makefile header library`
-- Install the files: `make -f makefile install`

-You can now load the library, by opening the package.mo file